Reza-1988/DailyCoding/100-Days-of-Codes/049-automated-job-application-bot-selenium/README.md

     - The jobs need to have these above conditions:
       - We're only going to apply to the standard, 1-step applications
       - We're going to ignore the applications that require a note
-      - We're going to ignore the complex, multi-step applications
+      - We're going to ignore the complex, multistep applications
     - Figur our how to ignore the complex application by checking the `data-control-name` attribute for Submit Button.
-   - **HINT:** Selenium has a custom exception that gets raised when an element cannot be found it's called `NoSuchElementException`, You'll need to import it to use it:
+   - 👀 **HINT:** Selenium has a custom exception that gets raised when an element cannot be found it's called `NoSuchElementException`, You'll need to import it to use it:
    ```python
      from selenium.common.exceptions import NoSuchElementException
    ```